SALP Chapter 6

 "Eltzweig?
 Hermea?"

-She didn't know where that was even after hearing it.
-She had learned a bit about Penmark's geography in Newbella, but all she'd learned was the major fortresses and Newbella's location.
+She didn't know where those were even after hearing the names.
+She'd learned a bit about Penmarkian geography in Newbella, but all she'd picked up were the major fortresses and Newbella's location.

 "Our lord discovered you drowning in the water and rescued you.
-He's the 7th Lord of Hermea."
+He's Hermea's seventh lord."

 "The lord?"

 "Yes.
-Didn't you meet the lord earlier too, Lanthe sis?
-When I went to his office to find him, only Lord Werner was there.
+Didn't you meet the lord earlier too, sis?
+When I went to his office to find him, only Sir Warner was there.
 He said the lord had gone to see you."

 The lord came to see me?